maphew/zadam-trilium-wiki/Synchronization.md

 ## How to set up synchronization

+### Security

+Please note that setting up server securely is not easy and far reaching mistakes can be made.
+It is especially important to use a valid TLS certificate (https) instead of unencrypted/unauthenticated HTTP.

 ### Setup synchronization from desktop instance to sync server

 This approach is used when you already have a desktop instance of Trilium and you want to [[setup sync server on your web host|Server installation]].